How To Enter Zip Code Starting With 0 In Google Sheets

 Recap

 In this article, we discussed the issue of zip codes starting with 0 getting truncated in Google Sheets and provided a step-by-step guide on how to enter them correctly.
 We also explored the reasons behind this issue and provided additional tips and variations for working with zip codes in Google Sheets.
-(See Also: How To Make A Google Sheet Look Nice)
+(See Also: How To Get Rid Of A Row In Google Sheets)

 By following these steps and tips, you can ensure that your zip code data is accurate and reliable, even when working with zip codes starting with 0.